thepranjalrai/currencyToText_TB/readme.md

 Allowed Inputs are :

 	1. Any Number with at max 12 whole digits.
 The fractional part is truncated to 2 digits.
-	2. Any File which ends in ".txt"
-		The values must be one on each line
+	2. Any File which ends in ".txt".The values must be one on each line

 Note : If you want to send a file as input, keep the file in the repo directory, i.e.,currencyToText_TB-master and input the file name along with it's extension.